After weeks in besieged Gaza, some foreign nationals and wounded Palestinians are allowed to leave

 — In the West Bank, Israeli forces raided the Jenin refugee camp Wednesday morning, killing three Palestinians, local health officials said.
 The Israeli military said it carried out a drone strike in the camp, hitting several militants.
 Since the war began, 130 Palestinians have been killed in the West Bank, either by Israeli forces or by Jewish settlers.

-This story has been updated to clarify that, in addition to four hostages released by Hamas, a fifth was rescued by Israeli forces.

 Jeffery and Keath reported from Cairo.
-Associated Press writers Wafaa Shurafa in Deir al-Balah, Gaza Strip, Amy Teibel in Jerusalem and Samy Magdy in Cairo contributed to this report.
+Associated Press writers Wafaa Shurafa in Deir al-Balah, Gaza Strip, Amy Teibel in Jerusalem, Samy Magdy in Cairo and Matthew Lee in Washington contributed to this report.

 Full AP coverage: https://apnews.com/hub/israel-hamas-war.